 Cons of Bitcoin

-- Vulnerable to reckless forms of regulation
+- Vulnerable to damaging regulation in certain geographical areas

-- Dependent on the internet
+- Largely dependent on the Internet

 - Self-custody requires responsibility

-Bitcoin is 100% legal in the United States and in most places on Earth.
+Bitcoin is 100% legal in the United States and most places on Earth.
 Only a few countries have outright banned it, while others have made it partly legal.

 Authoritarian regimes want maximum control over their people and currency; a freedom technology like Bitcoin may empower the individual a bit too much for their liking.

 The Internal Revenue Service (IRS) classifies bitcoin as property rather than currency, meaning you will pay property tax on any bitcoin sale.

-Bitcoin as Sound Money
+Understanding Bitcoin as Sound Money

 There are a fixed number of characteristics that a form of money must satisfy: